Hitch Cargo Carrier

 Highland 1042000 Hitch Mounted Cargo Carrier

 The Highland carrier is the simplest design in its class.
 It is made to be affordable and very easy to use, and these characteristics make it stand out in a niche where the carrier can be overly complicated.
 Made with two-piece construction, the carrier comes with a 60-inch length.
-This is enough for most drivers, and it can handle various types of loads such as sporting or camping equipment.
+This is enough for most drivers and can handle various loads, such as sporting or camping equipment.

 5. Mockins Hitch Mount Cargo Carrier